BojarLab/CandyCrunch/README.md

 <pre>
 model, type=Pytorch object: loaded from a checkpoint of a trained CandyCrunch model  <br />
 glycans, type=list: ordered list of glycans used to train CandyCrunch which can be predicted by the model <br />
-libr, type=list: library of monosaccharides, used as a mapping index to ensure unique graph construction <br />
 bin_num, type=list: number of bins to separate the ms2 spectrum into <br />
 frag_num, type=list: number of top fragments to show in df_out per spectrum; default:100 <br />
 mode, type=string: mass spectrometry mode; options are 'negative' or 'positive'; default: 'negative' <br />